legent-dev/.github/profile/README.md

 ## Hi there 👋

-LEGENT is a platform for language-interactive embodied agents.
+LEGENT is a platform for language-interactive embodied agents, developed by a research team from THUNLP.

-The platform is dedicated to creating future robots capable of talking, seeing, and acting based on large embodied models from virtual game world to real world.
+The platform is dedicated to creating future robots capable of chatting, seeing, and acting based on large models from virtual game world to real world.
-We aspire to democratize the research of large embodied models, enabling everyone interested to study this field without barriers.
-Let's start our journey!
+We aspire to democratize the research in this field, enabling everyone interested to study this field without barriers.

 <!--